 Pay Per Performance (PPP)

-Pay-per-performance affiliate marketing can be further classified into two popular types: pay-per-sales (PPS) and pay-per-lead (PPL).
+Pay-per-performance affiliate marketing has further subtypes: pay-per-sales (PPS) and pay-per-lead (PPL).

 Pay Per Sale (PPS)

 Pay-per-sale affiliate marketing is an extension of Pay-per-performance marketing, such that the merchant pays the affiliate a certain amount of money each time they make a sale using the referral link to the merchant’s website.
 Affiliates can receive a fixed amount or a commission off of the sales.
 Regardless of the payment strategy, it’s easily higher than anything you’d make with Pay Per Click (PPC).

 Pay-per-lead affiliate marketing is a variation of pay-per-performance marketing, frequently utilized by companies that require leads to grow.
 Rather than rely on sales, these rely on users to fill up some type of form or data to become a lead.
 Whenever a user uses one of your referral links to access the merchant's side and fills up the application that it refers them to, you'll earn a specific amount from it.
 You generally earn a fixed amount per lead in this form.

 There are various forms of affiliate marketing types, and these can vary depending on their depth as well.
 They’re referred to as the different tiers of marketing.

 Single-Tier, Two-Tier, and Multi-Tier Affiliate Marketing

 Single-tier affiliate marketing refers to the kind of affiliate marketing where you’re relying only on either generating revenue through Pay Per Click (PPC) or Pay Per Performance (PPP) exclusively.